brbisheng/Econ-Stat-Methods/Readme.md

 3. This site is still under construction, the structure may vary, but I try to work diligently to make it indeed a **long-term** project and a place useful for people.

 > Update: I am updating the sites from .markdown to .html, so many parts are unorganized for this moment, I will try to fix the issues as soon as I could.
-> 10/16/2018: About to finish Np univariate density estimation, next part will be bandwidth selection..
+> 10/16/2018: About to finish first versions of Np univariate density estimation.
+Next part: bandwidth selection.

 Warmups: (forthcoming)
 1. Keywords: Nonparametric (Np) Statistics